ADVERTISING

 - Artificial Intelligence and Machine Learning Lab (Prof. Kristian Kersting)

-- Sport biomechanics (Prof. André Seyfarth)
+- Sports biomechanics (Prof. André Seyfarth)

-- Psychology of information processing (Prof. Constantin A. Rothkopf)
+- Psychology of Information Processing (Prof. Constantin A. Rothkopf)

-For more information, visit TU Darmstadt .
+For more information, please visit TU Darmstadt .

 (Darmstadt - Red/TU)